 Subjects.
-The subjects of the study were 40 male Wistar rats obtained from the Rumah Sakit Hasan Sadikin Pharmacology Laboratory in Bandung.
-The rats were given 7-day to acclimatize to the laboratory environment, while an additional 2 days were provided to adapt to the swimming environment.
+The study subjects were 40 male Wistar rats obtained from the Rumah Sakit Hasan

+Sadikin Pharmacology Laboratory in Bandung.
+The rats were given 7-day to acclimatize to the laboratory environment, while an additional two days were provided to adapt to the swimming environment.